Saturday, 18 May 2019

 Moolavar ( PC - Web site )

 The sanctum is about 4 feet below the Antarala.
-Due to this the village was called as Gudipallam, which got corrupted to the present name of Gudimallam.
-It is believed that Swarnamukhi river water touches the moolavar once in 60 years and it last happened on 4th Dec 2005.
+Due to this, the village was called Gudipallam, which got corrupted to the present name of Gudimallam.
+It is believed that the Swarnamukhi river water touches the moolavar once in 60 years, and it last happened on 4th Dec 2005.

-A Stucco Gajabirushta Vimanam is over the sanctum.
-The space between sanctum and the prakaram forms a moat.
-The sun rays falls on moolavar during Sun’s movement from Uttarayanam to Dakshinayanam ie. North to South.
+A stucco Gajabirushta vimanam is over the sanctum.
+The space between the sanctum and the praharam forms a moat.
+The sun's rays fall on moolavar during the Sun’s movement from Uttarayanam to Dakshinayanam, i.e., North to South.

-Apart from regular poojas Abhishekam to Sri Anandavalli goddess will be done on every Friday between 8.00 hrs to 09.00 hrs followed by Kunguma archana from 10.00 hrs to 11.00 hrs.
-Problem of delay in marriage and Childless will be relieved by performing Swamy Abhishekam.
+Apart from regular poojas, Abhishekam to Sri Anandavalli goddess will be done every Friday between 8.00 hrs and 09.00 hrs, followed by Kunguma archana from 10.00 hrs to 11.00 hrs.
+The problem of delay in marriage and childlessness will be relieved by performing the Swamy Abhishekam.

 Anandavalli Ambal shrine